A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Crete for Attractions, Food, Resorts, and Beaches

 A week in Paphos or Crete?

-You'll find museums and nightlife around the coastal destination of Paphos.
+You'll find museums and nightlife around the beautiful destination of Paphos.
 You can also relax and pamper yourself at one of the resorts.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

-Many travelers enjoy the nightlife and food when visiting the world-renowned destination of Crete.
+Many travelers enjoy the nightlife and food when visiting the breathtaking destination of Crete.
 This island offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 Which place is cheaper, Crete or Paphos?